nudelfabrik/FidiStat/README.md

 When /usr/ports/ are installed, make will install them for you.
 Otherwise install them manually.
 Standard Destination is <code>/usr/local/bin/fidistat</code> for the binary and <code>/usr/local/etc/fidistat/</code> for the config.cfg als well as the jsons.
 These can be symlinked into a Directory accessible from Status Board (That means a webserver wich distributes the files).
-At last, add fidistat to your crontab to log your data every x Minutes.

 config.cfg